Rhythm Inside (Loïc Nottet song): Live performances and other usage

 For promotion, Nottet performed the song on several occasions.
 He first appeared on the radio stations Qmusic and Joe FM on 30 March 2015.
 In April 2015, the singer performed for MNM, while for The Voice Belgique on in May 2015.
 Other performances in 2015 include on NRJ in June, on Één in July, and on NRJ's C'Cauet programme in December.
 In 2017, Nottet sang "Rhythm Inside" for RFM in March, for Qmusic's Q-Beach House event in July, as well as for VivaCité's Viva for Life event in December.
 "Rhythm Inside" was also included on the setlist of the singer's Selfocracy Tour, which ran from 2017 to 2018.
 The track was covered by several artists, including singers Sennek, SuRie, and Lidia Isac, as well as the band Elaiza.

 At Eurovision

 Internal selection

-Belgian broadcaster RTBF confirmed their intentions to participate in the 2015 Eurovision Song Contest on 3 June 2014, however without mentioning the selection method for their entrant.
+Belgian broadcaster RTBF confirmed its intentions to participate in the Eurovision Song Contest 2015 on 3 June 2014, however without mentioning the selection method for their entrant.
 Subsequently, the broadcaster announced on 3 November 2014 that they had internally selected Nottet to represent Belgium in the competition.
 On 10 March 2015, RTBF held a press conference at the Maison de Vienne in Brussels, where "Rhythm Inside" was unveiled as the Belgian entry for the contest.
 Label Sony Music Entertainment's Philippe Coppens stated during an interview: "Our first objective was to choose a song that definitely does not sound like a typical Eurovision Song Contest song.
 The world of Nottet is very far from the contest".